 The digital camera market’s largest segment just happens to be the point and shoot camera.
 These models offer many benefits like minimal effort picture taking, ease of use, and physical compactness.
 They also serve as the last vanguard of cameras.
 Anyone with a camera phone now uses that to take pictures.
 Therefore, it’s encouraging to see people still use hunt for the best point and shoot camera.
 To wit:

 - Typical Users: Not all people are pro or even amateur photographers.
-Next to the phone camera, the point and shoot camera serves as the casual user’s go-to camera.
+Next, to the phone camera, the camera serves as the casual user’s go-to camera.
 Even photographers might avail of this camera type.
 They can fiddle with settings to get more control out of such a camera.

-With that said, what is the best point and shoot camera available?
-This point and shoot camera review aims to find out and reveal the truth about these particular cameras.
+With that said, what are the best point and shoot camera available?
+This camera review aims to find out and reveal the truth about these particular cameras.

-Which of these products is the best point and shoot camera for you?
+Which of these products are the best point and shoot camera for you?
 Keep reading to find out.

 Is the Fujifilm X100F the best point and shoot camera available?
 A debatable position for sure.
-However, this point and shoot camera definitely belongs in the conversation of being one of the best around.
+However, this camera definitely belongs in the conversation of being one of the best around.

 The Fujifilm X100F 24.3 MP APS-C Digital Camera showcases a design reminiscent of a vintage camera.
 However, it still maintains sleekness and modernity through its performance.
 It’s a point-and-click that looks like a manual camera.
 It weighs as much as a hardcover book.

 This camera also keeps your pictures from being distorted by having 35mm focal length without being too limiting on landscapes.
 Its JPEG picture results look great and don’t suffer too much with compression and pixelization.
-However, it lacks a thumb rest and your left hand can accidentally trigger the eye sensor.back to menu ↑
+However, it lacks a thumb rest and your left hand can accidentally trigger the eye sensor.

 The tan and silver color scheme of the beautiful Canon PowerShot G9 X Mark II demands attention, in my opinion.
 Its main claim to fame for the best point and shoot camera manifests itself in the form of its ease of use.

 It reminds people of a cellphone for good reason.
 It features built-in Wi-Fi and BlueTooth, for one thing.
 It’s made with an LCD screen on the other hand.
-It epitomizes how advanced the point and shoot camera has become over years and years of evolution.
+It epitomizes how advanced the camera has become over the years and years of evolution.

 Anyone can use this camera.
-Anyone can point and click at anything and get a good shot a la cellphone cameras (but better).
-You can manually edit the control settings for better results but even the default results are “idiot proof”.
-Thank its autofocus, image stabilization, and Digic VII image processor features (among other things) for its instantly good pics.back to menu ↑
+Anyone can point and click at anything and get a good shot cellphone cameras (but better).
+You can manually edit the control settings for better results but even the default results are “idiot-proof”.
+Thank its autofocus, image stabilization, and Digic VII image processor features (among other things) for its instantly good pics.

 The Sony Cyber-shot DSC-RX100 wins you over slowly but surely.
-The point and shoot camera might appear too small, but it’s more than meets the eye.
+The camera might appear too small, but it’s more than meets the eye.
 The complexity of the menu?
 Worth learning.
-The smallness of the on-board camera buttons can frustrate customers.
+The smallness of the onboard camera buttons can frustrate customers.

 It captures the essence of life in a snapshot, in my opinion.
 You can customize the menu to your personal taste.
 Hidden behind the non-intuitive menu lay a means to shoot really good and breathtaking images.
-It’s a Sony so of course it can’t be all bad.
-It still needs work in the user-friendliness side.back to menu ↑
+It’s a Sony so of course, it can’t be all bad.
+It still needs work on the user-friendliness side.

 - APS-C 16.3MP X-Trans CMOS II Sensor w/ EXR Processor II